Vector-like Quark Stabilised Higgs Inflation: Implications for Particle Phenomenology, Primordial Gravitational Waves and the Hubble Tension: Introduction

 In this paper we will determine the upper bounds on the VLQ mass $m_{Q}$ from the requirement of sufficient Higgs stability for inflation and the predictions of the model for inflation observables.
-An important distinction should be made between absolute stability of the zero temperature Higgs potential and stability of the finite-temperature effective potential.
+An important distinction should be made between absolute stability of the zero temperature Higgs potential and stability of the finite temperature effective potential.
 For successful Higgs Inflation, it is only necessary that the Universe evolve into the electroweak vacuum following inflation and reheating.
-We will show that the upper bounds on $m_{Q}$ from the finite-temperature effective potential are weaker than those from absolute stability of the Higgs potential.
+We will show that the upper bounds on $m_{Q}$ from the finite temperature effective potential are weaker than those from absolute stability of the Higgs potential.

-We will consider $n_{Q}$ VLQs of type $T$ or $B$.
+In the following we will consider $n_{Q}$ VLQs of type $T$ or $B$.
 We will run the 3-loop SM RG equations \cite{butt}, modified to include the Higgs propagator suppression due to the non-minimal coupling \cite{wilczek, star, corr1}, together with the leading order 2-loop corrections due to the VLQs \cite{vlqs1}.
-We use the 2022 PDG direct measurement value for the $t$-quark mass, $m_{t} = 172.69 \pm 0.30 \GeV$ \cite{pdg}.